mmgen/mmgen-wallet/README.md

 #  mmgen = Multi-Mode GENerator
 ## command-line Bitcoin cold storage solution

-NOTE: for the time being, MMGen should be considered Alpha software.
+NOTE: For the time being, MMGen should be considered Alpha software.
 Downloading and testing it out is easy, risk-free and encouraged.
 However, spending significant amounts of BTC into your mmgen-generated addresses is done at your own risk.